 Our Home away from home in the Summer is Dog Friendly Eastern Sierra!
 Rock Creek Lake is one of our FAVOWITE destinations!
-Every time we are in the Eastern Sierra we visit or drive through Rock Creek Lake at least once!
+Every time PawCation in the Eastern Sierra we visit or at minimum drive through Rock Creek Lake at least once!

-Rock Creek and Parcher’s Resort are both in higher elevations in Bishop, CA. In fact, we learned about Rock Creek Lake from a nice family who has an annual reunion at Parcher’s Resort every July!
-They brought over Uncle Jared’s Fishin’ Trails Book (see below) and told us they’ve always wanted to stay at Rock Creek!
+Rock Creek and Parcher’s Resort are both in higher elevations in Bishop, CA. In fact, we learned about Rock Creek Lake from a nice family who has an annual family reunion at Parcher’s Resort every July!
+They showed us Uncle Jared’s Fishin’ Trails Book (sold at Parcher’s Resort) and Fishin’ Trails 2 and told us they’ve always wanted to stay at Rock Creek!
 This neighborly attitude is plentiful amongst the “regular” visitors and locals in the Bishop Mountains.
 We WUV it!

 Rock Creek offers you the BEST of everything in one location…